nadav-dav/Observable/test/extensions/README.md

     });

     describe("aggregate by time", function () {
-        it("should be able to aggregate data calls into array", function () {
+        it("should be able to aggregate data by time calls into ", function () {
             obsv
                 .aggregateByTime(1000, [], function (aggregator, data) {
                     return aggregator.concat(data);